Covariantly functorial wrapped Floer theory on Liouville sectors: Introduction

 \begin{example*} The infinitesimally wrapped Fukaya category of Lagrangians in a Liouville manifold $\bar X$ asymptotic to a fixed Legendrian $\Lambda\subseteq\partial_\infty\bar X$ is a full subcategory of the wrapped Fukaya category $\W(X)$ of the Liouville sector $X$ obtained from $\bar X$ by removing a standard neighborhood of $\Lambda$ near infinity.
 Namely, Lagrangians in $\bar X$ asymptotic to $\Lambda$ can be perturbed by the negative Reeb flow to define objects of $\W(X)$.
 The positive Reeb flow from such objects falls immediately into the deleted neighborhood of $\Lambda$, so wrapping inside $\partial_\infty X$ exactly realizes ``infinitesimal wrapping''. \end{example*}

 \begin{example*} The Legendrian contact homology algebra of $\Lambda\subseteq\partial_\infty\bar X$ with respect to the filling $\bar X$ is also expected to admit a description in terms of $\W(X)$.
-Namely, near any point of $\Lambda$, there is a small Legendrian sphere linking $\Lambda$ which further bounds a small exact Lagrangian disk, whose endomorphism algebra in $\W(X)$ should be the Legendrian contact homology of $\Lambda$ (see the argument sketched in Ekholm--Ng--Shende \cite[\S 6]{ekholmngshende}). \end{example*}
+Namely, near any point of $\Lambda$, there is a small Legendrian sphere linking $\Lambda$ which further bounds a small exact Lagrangian disk, whose endomorphism algebra in $\W(X)$ should be (by the philosophy of Bourgeois--Ekholm--Eliashberg \cite{bourgeoisekholmeliashberg}) the Legendrian contact homology of $\Lambda$ with loop space coefficients (see the argument sketched in Ekholm--Ng--Shende \cite[\S 6]{ekholmngshende} and in Ekholm--Lekili \cite[\S B]{ekholm-lekili}). \end{example*}

 \begin{remark*} The wrapped Fukaya category $\W(X)$ of the Liouville sector $X=\bar X\setminus\sigma$ associated to a Liouville manifold $\bar X$ with stop $\sigma$ should coincide with the partially wrapped Fukaya category $\W_\sigma(\bar X)$ defined by Sylvan \cite{sylvanthesis}. \end{remark*}